B-Ruggles/CW_2_2105755/README.md

 * Q2 - Basic Convolutional Neural Network
 * Q3 - Improving on Convolutional Neural Network using Data Augmentation.

-The first two questions focus on the specifics of each method, question 3 focuses solely on how manipulating the images can improve the network.
+The first two questions focus on the specifics of each method, question 3 focuses solely on how data augmentation can improve network performance.